brielov/typed/README.md

 });
 ```

-A more complex example is the following:
+You can compose more complex types like so:

 ```typescript
 import * as T from "typed";